 Former National Security Advisor Tom Donilon: “Our military leadership has long been unequivocal and clear: Climate change is a threat to our national security.
 Our military installations are vulnerable, existing conflicts are inflamed, and new ones become more likely.
 The science is settled, and so must our determination to counter this threat.”

-Retired Naval Rear Admiral Jaime Barnett: “The U.S. military has a keen appreciation for threats to our national security—keener than perhaps any other institution.
+Retired Naval Rear Admiral Jamie Barnett: “The U.S. military has a keen appreciation for threats to our national security—keener than perhaps any other institution.
 When our top generals reach the same conclusion—that climate change is a threat to our national security—our civilian leaders should listen to them.
-We mustn’t play politics with this.
-To do so is dereliction of duty.”
+We mustn’t play politics with this.”